xplosionmind/pise-notes.club/_notes/Logic and Philosophy of Science I/Modal Logic.md

 ## *De dicto* / *de re* modalities

-- dd: necessity of a property
+- *de dicto*: necessity of a property
-- dr: properties of the things of which the propositions assert something
+- *de re*: properties of the things of which the propositions assert something

 Whatever is true *de dicto* is not necessarily true *de re*.